 In addition to your current spending and retirement spending, I recommend developing an “older age” spending plan as well.
 It’s okay to define older age however you’d like to – age 80+, age 90+ or beyond.
 The reality is that most of us change our behaviors and spend differently during the first ten to fifteen years of retirement than we do as we get much older.
 Travel spending may decrease.
 Healthcare costs may increase, and so forth.
 Revisit your categories of retirement spending and develop a variation for the “aged”.
 Now you will have a good handle on three different spending plans: current level, initial retirement spending level and older age retirement spending.

 If you run into a snag developing your spending plans, it is likely to be predicting healthcare costs.
 Thankfully, there are some recent research-based guidelines available.
-According to the “2017 Retirement Health Care Costs Data Report” from HealthView Services Inc., a healthy 65-year-old couple can expect to pay on average, $321,994 for insurance premiums and $82,259 for related expenses (dental, vision, copays and out-of-pocket bills) over their lifetime.
+According to the “2019 Retirement Health Care Costs Data Report” from HealthView Services Inc., a healthy 65-year-old couple living to 87 (male) and 89 (female) is expected to spend $606,337 on lifetime medical expenditures.
 Healthy is the important word here.

 Your retirement income plan

 With your spending plans ready, now it is time to develop a retirement income plan to match each spending plan.
 The income sources to finance your current spending are likely to be pretty simple: you are working for a living, which makes a salary or business income your primary income source, perhaps with additional income from dividends, interest earned and capital gains.
 For your retirement income plan, you may want to talk with your financial advisor about how to transition your assets to income-producing investments that strive to replace your current salary or business income.